 NSCA is beneficial as it opens up the market for working with special needs populations.
-If you have not desire to do so, then you may find another program better meets your needs.
+If you have no desire to do so, then you may find another program better meets your needs.
 Many PTs have numerous certifications, while others have just one or two.

 Like in any profession, you want to know your stuff and be able to convey to future employers and clients that you know what you are doing.
-By having a certification that is recognized by an accreditation body will be the best route to go if you are serious about getting into the fitness profession.
+Having a certification that is recognized by an accreditation body will be the best route to go if you are serious about getting into the fitness profession.

 After your certification, request a demo of our All-In-One Fitness Business Management Software so you can get your personal training business started.